Application and Audition Requirements

 Any teacher candidate referred for review is afforded due process throughout the review proceedings.
+Students may submit a formal letter to the dean in response to the proceedings.
 After all stages of review, a letter of appeal may be submitted to the dean for consideration.
-The dean’s decision is final
+The dean’s decision is final.

 Field Experience and Student Teaching

-Student teaching, under the guidance of a cooperating teacher and a university supervisor, is the culmination of this program.
-To be eligible for a student teaching assignment, students must meet the following requirements:
+Synthesis and application of all previous coursework and field experiences occurs during student teaching.
+This emersion experience, under the guidance of a cooperating teacher and a university supervisor, is the culmination of this program.
+To be eligible for a student teaching assignment, students must are expected to meet the following requirements:

 - Satisfy the retention criteria described above.

-- Have completed all required course work except student teaching.
+- Successfully complete all required course work except student teaching.

-- Have passing scores for Praxis examinations (as specified by Missouri and Kansas).
+- Earn passing scores for requisite certification examinations (as specified by the state of Missouri and Kansas).